mortii/anki-morphs/docs/src/user_guide/intro.md

 # Intro

-AnkiMorphs is an Anki add-on that can reorder your cards based on how well you know the words on them and how important the words are to learn.
-This makes it so your cards are in the ideal order for optimal language learning.
+AnkiMorphs is an Anki add-on that can rearrange your cards based on how well you know the words on them and how important the words are to learn.
+This ensures that your cards are arranged in the best order for optimal language learning.

 AnkiMorphs goes through the text on the cards you specify, and parses the text into [morphs](user_guide/glossary.md#morph) (basically words).
 It assumes you already know all the morphs